Wafakhater/alx-pre_course/0x01-git/README.md

 my first readme in 0x01-git
-this is my README.md update from GitHub.com
+this is my README.md update From GitHub.com